Query Performance Debugging

 keydefinition

-rows_readNumber of rows read by the different query-peer
+rows_readNumber of rows read by the query peers

-bytes_readNumber of bytes read by the different query-peer
+bytes_readNumber of bytes read by the query peers

-num_partitionsNumber of partitions read by the different query-peer
+num_partitionsNumber of partitions read by the query peers

-num_peersNumber of query peers used for that query
+num_peersNumber of query peers used for the query

 For example GROUP BY is done at the head and requires RAM to do the aggregation.